 Processing times for issuing the H-4 visa vary by consulate, so be sure to ask the consular officer for a timeframe within which your family can expect to receive their visas.

 The process for obtaining H-4 status is different if the H-1B worker and family are already in the United States (in which case, technically speaking, they cannot seek a "visa," which is first and foremost an entry document).
 In this situation, the family must file an I-539 application to change their status with USCIS.
 All family members can be included in one I-539 form.
-We are presuming they are in the U.S. legally -- undocumented persons cannot file for a change of status.
+We are presuming they are in the U.S. legally and maintaining lawful status—undocumented persons including those who have, for example, overstayed a visa, cannot file for a change of status.

 For example, let’s say you are in the U.S. with an F-1 student visa and your wife and son are in the U.S. with F-2 visas.
 You find an employer who sponsors you for an H-1B visa by filing an H-1B petition (Form I-129) with USCIS.
 Your family can file their I-539 application either at the same time as your I-129 petition, or anytime afterward.
 Once USCIS approves the I-129, it will then approve the I-539 and change your family’s status to H-4.